 Pillai and Kirk (1981) developed a satisfactory ductile, moment-resistant beam-to-column connection to be used in earthquake resistant buildings with precast reinforced concrete construction.
+A total of eleven tests were conducted on full scale beam-column connections.
 The test results have indicated that the proposed method of connection developed adequate strength, stiffness, and ductility to be classified as a ductile, moment-resistant connection in the context of seismic design.
 Bhatt and Kirk (1985) grouped moment-resisting connections used for joining precast beam to columns into three categories and carried out tests on the third category on an improved version of the joint detail tested by Pillai and Kirk (1981).
+Although the joints behaved satisfactorily in terms of ductility, most of the failures took place due to the failure of the weld between the bars and the plate in the column.
+They improved this position of the joint by increasing the length over which the plate and the bar can be welded.
 Results from the tests have shown that it is possible to achieve highly ductile behaviour by using the joint detail adopted.

-Stanton et al. (1986) focused on the actual behaviour of commonly used connections.
+Stanton et al (1986).
+In the USA, the PCI Specially Funded Research and Development Programs 1 and 4 (PCI 1/4) focused on the actual behaviour of commonly used connections.
 The two programs were combined in order to devote maximum effort to the physical testing of connections in common use.
+PCI 1/4 consisted of individual tests of eight simple connections, eight moment resisting connections and one moment resisting frame test.
 The Research Report (Stanton et al. 1986) contains a complete description of the research program, as well as detailed descriptions of the individual tests.

-Dolan et al. (1987) summarizes the test program.
+Dolan et al. (1987) summarizes the test program, describes the test specimens, and presents the basic findings and conclusions reached during the investigation.
 The Research Report along with related publications (Pillai and Kirk 1981, Bhatt and Kirk 1985, Dolan et al. 1987, Dolan and Pessiki 1989, Seckin and Fu 1990) began to address a void in the technical literature.
+Currently, there is a shortage of extensive test data describing the behaviour of precast connections.
+The lack of information is due, in part, to the effort and cost of preparing tests.
+The PCI report allows the model studies to be compared with tests carried out by these researchers.

 Dolan and Pessiki (1989) demonstrated the feasibility of using models for testing precast concrete connections.
 Model studies have been examined as an alternative for obtaining basic information about the behaviour of precast concrete connections.
 The advantages of model studies include lower cost, specimens that are more easily manufactured and handled, a significant reduction in applied loading, and a corresponding reduction in test apparatus size.
+The PCI report allowed model studies to be compared with full scale tests.